Richard Howland: Life

 When John Whitgift resigned the mastership of Trinity in June 1577, on his election to the see of Worcester, he strongly recommended Howland, a personal friend, to Burghley, as his successor.
 The queen, however, had already selected John Still, the master of St. John's, and it was arranged that Howland should be transferred from Magdalene to St. John's as Still's successor.
 He was admitted Master 20 July 1577, finding a college full of religious dissensions but with new statutes.
 In 1578 he served the office of vice-chancellor, in which capacity he, at the head of the university, waited on the queen on her visit to Audley End, on 27 July 1578, and presented her with a Greek Testament and a pair of gloves, making a suitable oration.
 In 1583 he was again vice-chancellor.
 The following year Whitgift, by this time archbishop, recommended his old friend for either of the vacant sees of Bath and Wells or of Chichester or, failing these, for the deanery of Peterborough; in 1584 the queen nominated him to the see of Peterborough.
 He was consecrated by Whitgift at Lambeth on 7 February 1585.
 The choice of a successor threatened to involve the college in a fierce internal struggle and it was arranged that Howland should continue to hold the mastership with his bishopric; he resigned in February 1586.

 Howland pleaded the cause of his diocese against the excessive tax for furnishing light horse.
-As bishop he took the first place at the funeral of Mary, Queen of Scots, in Peterborough Cathedral, in February 1587.
+As bishop he attended the funeral of Mary, Queen of Scots, in Peterborough Cathedral, in February 1587.
 The funeral cortege met at his palace, and after a great supper in his hall proceeded to the cathedral.
 On the death of Archbishop John Piers in 1594, Howland was earnestly recommended for the see of York by the lord president Henry Hastings, 3rd Earl of Huntingdon, and the council of the north; Matthew Hutton was appointed.
 The deprivation of Robert Cawdrey, vicar of South Luffenham, Rutland, led to a long dispute.
 Howland while bishop held the living of Sibson, Leicestershire, in commendam.
 He was rumored to have impoverished his bishopric for Burghley and was also the object of attacks of Martin Mar-Prelate.

-He died unmarried at Castor, near Peterborough, on 23 June 1600, and was buried in his cathedral, without any memorial or epitaph.
+He died unmarried at Castor, near Peterborough, on 23 June 1600.
+He was buried in his cathedral, without any memorial or epitaph.